openstack-archive/qinling/doc/source/contributor/development-environment-devstack.rst

 all-in-one environment (and some other related tools, e.g. kubectl) is also setup during devstack installation.

-The idea and most of the scripts are coming from `OpenStack-Helm <http://openstack-helm.readthedocs.io/en/latest/index.html>`_ project originally, but may be probably changed as the project evolving in future.
+The idea and most of the scripts come from `OpenStack-Helm <http://openstack-helm.readthedocs.io/en/latest/index.html>`_ project originally, but may be probably changed as the project evolving in future.